Bakudankun/vim-makejob/README.md

    `QuickFixCmdPost`, and the bang operator work as expected.

 ## Requirements

 Vim compiled with `+job`, `+channel`, and of course `+quickfix`.

 ## Installation

+### Arch Linux

+Arch Linux users can install system-wide through the `vim-makejob` package in the AUR, or on a per-user basis using any of the methods below.

 ### Pathogen

 `cd ~/.vim/bundle`
 `git clone https://github.com/djmoch/vim-makejob.git`

 ### Plug.vim

 `Plug 'djmoch/vim-makejob'`

 Most other plugin managers will resemble one of these two.

 ## Usage

 ### The Short Version

 Vim has `:make` and `:grep`.
 Replace those calls with `:MakeJob` and `:GrepJob`.
 A buffer will open showing the command output, which will be parsed into the Quickfix or LocationList window when the job